I-1-3-12.Referrals From the Office of the Inspector General Regarding Suspected Misconduct and Criminal Violations

 D. OIG Misdirects a Referral

-If an ODAR office receives a referral directly from OIG without ECS involvement, promptly send a copy to ECS at ^DCDAR Controls.
-ECS will then make the referral as explained in I-1-3-12 A.
+If an OHO or OARO office receives a referral directly from OIG without involvement of the appropriate ODC, promptly send a copy to the appropriate ODC.
+ODC staff will then make the referral as explained in HALLEX I-1-3-12 A.